igotit-anything/Cy-GistInsert/readme.txt

 How to install.
 1. download the Cy-GistInsert.zip and then unlock the download zip file using windows explorer.
+ - how to unlock the zip file -> http://www.advsofteng.com/unblock_zip.html
 2. unzip the Cy-GistInsert.zip file.
 3. upload all the "Cy-GistInsert" folder into web server's "ckeditor/plugins/"
 4. add the  config.extraPlugins = 'Cy-GistInsert';  in ckeditors/config.js file.